Employees (updated July 2022)

 You do not have to increase an employee’s hours if they seek to convert their employment to full time or part time.
 The employment converts at the same hours – like for like.

-The conversion takes effect as of the first pay period after the agreement is reached unless the employer and the employee agree otherwise.
+The change takes effect as of the first pay period after the agreement is reached unless the employer and the employee agree otherwise.

 Choosing to convert is the employee’s choice